Outdated KDOL computer system a priority for next year

-Secretary Garcia points to Missouri’s work 3 years ago to modernize its computer system, as a framework for Kansas to follow.
+Secretary Garcia points to Missouri’s work three years ago to modernize its computer system as a framework for Kansas to follow.
 She is pleading with lawmakers to allocate the estimated $37-$47 million dollars to overhaul the state’s system.

 “As we’ve experienced, unfortunately, with this situation, I think now people understand that we cannot mess around anymore and this cannot be prolonged,” said Garcia.